 Master-level programs include a regional approach to most French wine regions, from Champagne to Bordeaux.
 Immersion trips that include high-end tasting in the wine country’s heart and highly trained professionals’ mentorship complete the learning experience.

 Established in 1982, the International Sommelier Guild offers an extensive wine education program through third-party schools in the United States, Canada, China, Mexico, South Africa, Thailand, and many other countries.

 Standardized, relevant textbooks and a complete curriculum fed by ISG instructors are potent tools to certify capable sommeliers.
 Different levels lead students to a very high proficiency level, including a teacher program that helps grow the guild’s reach.
 In addition, a new online learning platform will help the International Sommelier Guild have an even broader reach.

-“But Where are The Sommelier Courses Near Me?”
+“But Where Are The Sommelier Courses Near Me?”

 If you live between Northern Virginia and New York City, you are probably taking classes at the Wine School of Philadelphia.
 For the rest of the country, we recommend two sources for finding a wine school near you.
 First is SOMM, which is a database of all wine schools in the US.
-The second option is Localwineevents.com, which posts wine upcoming wine courses by city and state.
+The second option is Localwineevents.com, which posts upcoming wine courses by city and state.

 If you want to become a certified sommelier or increase your wine expertise, these are the most popular organizations worldwide.
-As long as you have a passion for wine and a commitment to keep on learning, you’ll find any goal achievable and any certification level within reach.
+As long as you have a passion for wine and a commitment to keep learning, you’ll find any goal achievable and any certification level within reach.
 Welcome to the wine world, an ever-growing community of wine lovers.